Kyligence/ssb-kylin/README.md

 Here is a list sample queries, the query parameter may be different between different *scale factor*.
 The sample data is generated randomly.

-<font color=#DC143C size=5>notice that the query may be a little different for different scale factor.
-And queries below are for scale factor 10</font>
+*Notice that the queries may be slightly different for different scale factor in the filtering constants.
+The queries below are tested with scale factor 10.*

 ##### Q1.1